CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 The CNA administrators are Timothy Legge, Stig Palmquist and Breno G. de Oliveira.

-## Introduced a SECURITY Policy
+## Introduced a SECURITY Policy template
 In parallel, CPANSec collectively pushed for authors to publish a Security Policy.

 Doing so is considered Open Source Good Practice, especially as security is becoming more and more critical.

-This effort resulted in creating a [template](https://security.metacpan.org/docs/guides/security-policy-for-authors.html#examples), providing [guidelines](https://security.metacpan.org/docs/guides/security-policy-for-authors.html) and, last but not least, communicating about the initiative in various channels.
+This effort resulted in creating a [template](https://security.metacpan.org/docs/guides/security-policy-for-authors.html#examples), providing [guidelines](https://security.metacpan.org/docs/guides/security-policy-for-authors.html) and, last but not least, communicating this initiative in various channels.

 In order to help authors integrating a Security Policy, new tools [Software::Security::Policy](https://metacpan.org/pod/Software::Security::Policy) and [Dist::Zilla::Plugin::SecurityPolicy](https://metacpan.org/pod/Dist::Zilla::Plugin::SecurityPolicy) were created and published.